Can Meat Be Eco (Or Even Zero Carbon)?

 [Later note: A colleague, responding to this agenda, has suggested that part of ‘food transitioning’ should be to link sustainable energy technologies with sustainable foods, e.g., marine wind turbines should also have a facility to grow edible mussels…. the scope no doubt becomes endless when we start to think about it.]

 Food for thought

 It’s not up to me to decide who eats what, and for which reasons; and ‘even’ vegetarians can’t assume that all they nibble is virtuously eco-good.
 And there’s nothing virtuous in those of us who are more blessed criticising a way of life elsewhere which requires meat-eating, if meat is the basis of an already desperately poor livelihood.

 But if I were a meat eater – and especially if I were a younger meat-eater – I’d be thinking quite hard about all this.

-Posted on October 4, 2008, in Sustainability As If People Mattered and tagged Carbon, Climate change, Food, Food miles, Local economy, Meat, Self-sufficient, Sustainability, Vegetarian.
+Posted on October 4, 2008, in Sustainability As If People Mattered and tagged Carbon, Climate change, Food, Food miles, Local economy, Meat, Self-sufficient, Sustainability, Vegan, Vegetarian.
 Bookmark the permalink.
 Leave a comment.